qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 9_ Subroutines and Control Abstraction.md

 This example leverages the* functional interface* convention of Java lambda ex- pressions, described in Example 3.41.
 Using this convention, we have effectively matched the brevity of C#. ■ The action performed by a handler needs to be simple and brief, so the handler thread can call back into the kernel for another event.
 If the handler takes too long, the user is likely to ﬁnd the application nonresponsive.
 If an event needs to initiate something that is computationally demanding, or that may need to perform additional I/O, the handler may create a new thread to do the work; alternatively, it may pass a request to some existing worker thread.

-### 3CHECK YOUR UNDERSTANDING

-#### 35. What was the ﬁrst high-level programming language to provide coroutines?

-#### 36. What is the difference between a* coroutine* and a* thread*?
+3**CHECK YOUR UNDERSTANDING** 35.
+What was the ﬁrst high-level programming language to provide coroutines?
+36. What is the difference between a* coroutine* and a* thread*?

-#### 37. Why doesn’t the transfer library routine need to change the program counter

-when switching between coroutines?
+## 37. Why doesn’t the* transfer* library routine need to change the program counter when switching between coroutines?

-#### 38. Describe three alternative means of allocating coroutine stacks.
-What are their

-relative strengths and weaknesses?
+## 38. Describe three alternative means of allocating coroutine stacks.
+What are their relative strengths and weaknesses?

-#### 39. What is a cactus stack?
+## 39. What is a* cactus stack*?
 What is its purpose?

-#### 40. What is* discrete event simulation*?
+40. What is* discrete event simulation*?
 What is its connection with coroutines?

-#### 41. What is an event in the programming language sense of the word?
+* What is an* event* in the programming language sense of the word?

-* Summarize the two main implementation strategies for events.
+  42. Summarize the two main implementation strategies for events.
   43. Explain the appeal of* anonymous delegates* (C#) and* anonymous inner classes* (Java) for handling events.
-## 9.7

-#### **Summary and Concluding Remarks**
+9.7 **Summary and Concluding Remarks**

 This chapter has focused on the subject of control abstraction, and on subroutines in particular.
 Subroutines allow the programmer to encapsulate code behind a narrow interface, which can then be used without regard to its implementation.
 We began our study of subroutines in Section 9.1 by reviewing the manage- ment of the subroutine call stack.
 We then considered the* calling sequences* used to maintain the stack, with extra sections on the companion site devoted to* dis-* *plays*; case studies of the LLVM and gcc compilers on ARM and x86, respectively; and the* register windows* of the SPARC.
 After a brief consideration of in-line ex- pansion, we turned in Section 9.3 to the subject of parameters.
 We ﬁrst consid- ered parameter-passing* modes*, all of which are implemented by passing values, references, or closures.
 We noted that the goals of semantic clarity and imple- mentation speed sometimes conﬂict: it is usually most efﬁcient to pass a large parameter by reference, but the aliasing that results can lead to program bugs.
 In Section 9.3.3 we considered special parameter-passing mechanisms, including default (optional) parameters, named parameters, and variable-length parameter lists.
 In the ﬁnal three major sections we considered exception-handling mecha- nisms, which allow a program to “unwind” in a well-structured way from a nested sequence of subroutine calls; coroutines, which allow a program to maintain (and switch between) two or more execution contexts; and events, which allow a pro- gram to respond to asynchronous external activity.
 On the companion site we explained how coroutines are used for discrete event simulation.
 We also noted

 that they could be used to implement iterators, but here simpler alternatives exist.
 In Chapter 13, we will build on coroutines to implement* threads*, which run (or appear to run) in parallel with one another.
 In several cases we can discern an evolving consensus about the sorts of con- trol abstractions that a language should provide.
 The limited parameter-passing modes of languages like Fortran and Algol 60 have been replaced by more ex- tensive or ﬂexible options.
 Several languages augment the standard positional notation for arguments with default and named parameters.
 Less-structured error-handling mechanisms, such as label parameters, nonlocal gotos, and dy- namically bound handlers, have been replaced by structured exception handlers that are lexically scoped within subroutines, and can be implemented at zero cost in the common (no-exception) case.
 The spontaneous subroutine call of tradi- tional signal-handling mechanisms have been replaced by callbacks in a dedicated thread.
 In many cases, implementing these newer features has required that com- pilers and run-time systems become more complex.
 Occasionally, as in the case of call-by-name parameters, label parameters, or nonlocal gotos, features that were semantically confusing were also difﬁcult to implement, and abandoning them has made compilers simpler.
 In yet other cases language features that are useful but difﬁcult to implement continue to appear in some languages but not in others.
 Examples in this category include ﬁrst-class subroutines, coroutines, iterators, continuations, and local objects with unlimited extent.
 9.8 **Exercises**

-### 9.1

-Describe as many ways as you can in which functions in imperative pro- gramming languages differ from functions in mathematics.
+## 9.1 Describe as many ways as you can in which functions in imperative pro- gramming languages differ from functions in mathematics.
 9.2 Consider the following code in C++:

 ```
 class string_map {